Sage-Bionetworks/portalsDocs/articles/evaluation_queues.md

 ##### Web

 Navigate to an uploaded file in Synapse and click on `Tools` on the upper right hand corner.
-Select `Submit To Challenge`.
-After doing so, pick the challenge you want to submit to, and follow the steps to complete your submission.
+Select **Submit To Challenge** to pick the challenge for your submission.
+Follow the provided steps to complete your submission.

 <img id="toobig" src="/assets/images/submit_file_to_challenge.png">